Custody Agreements and COVID-19 Vaccinations

 However, if you and your ex have joint legal custody or your ex has sole legal custody, then you may need their permission.
 You may be dragged into messy arguments if they are staunchly against vaccinations, in order to protect your child.
 In this case, you may need to petition a California judge for an emergency custody order to gain sole legal custody.
 However, these cases can be incredibly complex, and a judge will base the decision on the best interests of your child.

 If you are facing difficulties in your child custody agreement, contact the San Diego family law attorneys at Huguenor Mattis, A.P.C.
-We have more than 45 years of experience and are not afraid to tackle difficult cases, including contentious custody disputes.
+We have decades of experience under our belts and are not afraid to tackle difficult cases, including contentious custody disputes.
 We can review your case in a free initial consultation and develop a detailed plan to advocate for your child’s best interests.
 To get started, call us at (858) 458-9500.